 *Steps off soapbox*

-The thoughts and opinions shared under this username are mine and don't necessarily reflect those of my employer.
+The thoughts and opinions shared under this username are mine and are not influenced by my employer.